sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_onprem_data_migration.md

 mi ssh-exec 'cd /deployment/docker-compose && docker-compose up -d cloud-sql-proxy'
 ```

-If the imported version is less than 2 versions behind Cloud, then you can simply run the migrator:
+If the imported version is less than 2 versions behind Cloud, then you should be able to simply run the migrator:

 ```sh
 mi ssh-exec 'cd /deployment/docker-compose && docker-compose up migrator'